MUS1101 : Musicianship

 Teaching Rationale And Relationship

-The curriculum is devised to enable the student at the close of the module to be able to communicate, construct, and create musical materials with their peers in a professional and/or undergraduate academic environment.
+The curriculum is devised with a mix of whole cohort and two-group activity throughout the year in recognition of the different levels of prior experience in musicianship which the students bring to the module.
+At the close of the module all students should be able to communicate, construct, and create musical materials with their peers in a professional and/or undergraduate academic environment.

 Assessment Methods